qoocku/mustache.erl/README.md

              end,
     mustache:render(simple, {reader, Reader})

-(note that `TemplateId' would be equal to `"<path>/ebin/simple.mustache"` so it should be better to convert it to something more nicer).
+(note that `TemplateId` would be equal to `"<path>/ebin/simple.mustache"` so it should be better to convert it to something more nicer).
 You may also use a context dictionary:

     mustache:render(simple, {reader, Reader}, Ctx)